Wajahat049/Campus_recruitment_app_react_native/README.md

 4. **Students Information**
 In students information, admin can see a table which have student's name, email and qualification.
 When admin click or touch any row then a modal of student's information shows.

+## STUDENT

+1. **Login/Signup**

+ When user click the Student button then in navigates to login/signup toggle of the admin.
+After Signin, proceeds to the next activity.

+2. **Student Dashboard**
+After successfully login.
+Student can easily access there own profile and company's information.

+3. **Companies Information**
+In companies information, student can see a table which have company's name, email and location.
+When he/she click or touch any row then a modal of company's information shows which is very helpful for the student

+4. **Student Profile**
+In student profile, he/she can see her/him own profile or information like qualification, fiel, phone number or age etc.